 Reading Room Policies

-The Special Collections Reading Room will be open every weekday from 9 am to 3 pm.
-This schedule runs Monday, May 23 through Friday, August 19 with the exception of holidays.
+The Special Collections Reading Room will be open every weekday from 9 am to 5 pm.
+This schedule runs Tuesday, January 17 through Friday, May 19 with the exception of holidays.
 View the library's full hours schedule here: https://www.lib.lsu.edu/about/hours/sc.
 We encourage researchers to schedule an appointment by logging into their Special Collections Request System account or creating a new account (accessed from the gold box on our website).
 Walk-in researchers are also welcome as long as the reading room is not already at capacity.

 Special Collections materials are open to all who desire to consult them; no affiliation with LSU is required.
 However, to protect materials and ensure that they will be available for future use, visitors must complete the following procedures and respect the following rules: